deeprahman/Abs_intf_poly/README.md

 Shape is an interface.
-The class Circle and Rectangle implements the interface.
+The class Circle and  Rectangle implement the interface.